ali-hossain-nayan/LangdingFormMiniProject/README.md

 Purpose of the Assignment:

-Practice creating real-world layouts
+Practice creating real-world layouts.
-Use Flexbox for alignment
+Use Flexbox for alignment.
-Learn how to style forms
+Learn how to style forms.
-Improve responsive design skills
+Improve responsive design skills.
-Keep code clean and easy to read
+Keep code clean and easy to read.